EUDAMED

 When will Eudamed become mandatory?

 The vigilance module will be the next module to become mandatory after this, but no date has yet been set for its mandatory use.
+Preliminary information indicates that it will be implemented in the second or third quarter of 2027.

-The introduction of EUDAMED requires extensive preparations.
+The introduction of Eudamed requires extensive preparations.
 For more information about the progress of the project and how you, as an actor, can prepare, please refer to the EUDAMED Information Center.

 NoMA will provide updates as further information becomes available.